yama-azimi/ERC20_ABD_Token/README.md

 ## Contact

-For any inquiries or contributions, please contact me at mazimi.yama@gmail.com.
+For inquiries or contributions, please open an issue in the GitHub repository or contact me at mazimi.yama@gmail.com.